-Everyone wants to learn new skateboarding tricks.
-Whether it’s landing your first kickflip or just getting off the board with style, you need to have cool skateboard tricks up your sleeve to be known as a serious skater.
-The only way to get good at skateboarding is to practice…lots of practice using the best skateboard.
+Skateboarding is not just about cruising around, but it’s also about pushing yourself to learn new tricks and taking your skills to the next level.
+Whether it’s landing your first kickflip or just getting off the board with style, you need to have cool tricks up your sleeve to be known as a serious skater.
+The only way to get good at skateboarding tricks is to practice…lots of practice!

 But how do you know where to start?
 Here, we’ll share some tips on learning skateboarding tricks in order from beginner to pro.
-I’m not going to teach how to Ollie or push, but instead starting with the very basics up through advanced skateboarding tricks.
-It can get pretty long and complicated at times but should hopefully be easy enough to understand if you are an absolute beginner.
+I’m not going to teach how to Ollie or kickflip, but instead starting with the very basics up through advanced skateboarding tricks.

 See which are the best skateboards for beginners to ride comfortably.